 You may begin your development after a development permit has been issued by the County.
 For discretionary uses, a Notice of Decision will be sent out prior to the development permit.
 There will be a 21-day appeal period after the issuance of the Notice of Decision, and only after this period is over will the development permit be issued.

 I am building a new house and the County has issued the development permit, do I need any other permits?

 In addition to the development permit, other permits are required such as building, electrical, gas, plumbing, and private sewage permits.
 These permits ensure that your construction is done in accordance with provincial regulations.
 Building without the proper permits and inspections can also lead to unsafe conditions and costly repairs in the future.
 For more information, contact one of these accredited safety code agencies:

-A permit will be required from Alberta Infrastructure and Transportation for any development that is proposed within 1000 feet of a highway or within one-half mile of an intersection of a highway with another public road.
+A permit will be required from Alberta Transportation for any development that is proposed within 300 metres (984 feet) of a highway or within 800 metres (2625 feet) of an intersection of a highway with another public road.
 For more information please contact Alberta Infrastructure and Transportation at (403) 340-5166.

 How long is my development permit valid for?

 A development permit issued by the County is valid for a period of 12 months.
 If after 12 months the development has not been started, the permit will be declared null and void, unless the Development Officer agrees to extend the time limit.
 Any request for an extension must be made in writing prior to the expiry of the 12 month period.